thmmsn/bitmynt-parser/README.md

 # bitmynt-parser
-A simple script for parsing json data from bitmynt.no
+A simple bash script for parsing json data from bitmynt.no.

+$ ./bitmynt.sh